KJasman/CSC360-Handbook/Chapter1.typ

 node_modules/
 ```

-There are many more advanced Git concepts, from Cherry-Picking to Submodules and more.
-If you are interested, the best source of information is the Git book itself, found #link("https://git-scm.com/book/en/v2")[#underline[here]].
+There are many more Git concepts, from Cherry-Picking, to Submodules and more.
+If you are interested, the best source of information is the Git book itself, found #link("https://git-scm.com/book/en/v2")[#underline[#text(fill: blue, [here])]].

 #pagebreak()
 = Linux Command Line Basics